Gauteng on high alert due to expected cold front

 Weather services forecasts a drop in temperatures

-Emergency services in Gauteng are on high alert due to a cold front that is expected to hit the province on Sunday afternoon.
+Emergency services in Gauteng are on high alert due to a cold front that hit the province on Sunday afternoon.

 The SA weather services has forecasted a drop in temperatures over parts of the country with the rain expected in some provinces.
 Extremely cold and windy conditions are expected over parts of Gauteng on Sunday afternoon and Monday.